cloudfoundry/windows-syslog-release/README.md

 c:/var/vcap/sys/log/ (and any subdirectories, recursively) to a configured syslog server.

+## Differences From `syslog-release`
+This release is designed to share configuration with its linux sibling.
+However, it uses a very different architecture, and parity would often be prohibitively expensive.
+Here are a list of some of the major differences with `syslog-release`, with special attention to standard configuration that will be ignored or fail.

+- RELP is not a supported transport protocol.
+While `syslog-forwarder-windows` will start, it will not forward logs.
+- Does not forward os event logs: use [Event Log Release][event-log-release]
+- Does not support fallback servers (and will not use any if configured)
+- Does not support custom rules (and will not respect them if configured)
+- Does not support configuration of `permitted_peer` (what addresses or dns resolutions are allowed to recieve syslog messages) in tls mode
+- Does not support custom configuration of various queuing parameters

+If any of these constraints are a problem for you, please open an issue explaining your use case.

 ## Evaluation
 If you wish to interact with this release to evaluate its behavior, here are some tips.